Should You Scrap Your Static Caravan?

 Same if the park has given you a deadline and the caravan genuinely can't be sold in its current condition.

-But here's what I've seen after 25 years working across holiday parks: plenty of caravans get scrapped that could still have been sold.
+But here’s what I’ve seen after 25 years working across holiday parks: plenty of scrap caravans didn’t actually need to be scrapped.
 Not for top money, but for something.
-And "something" is better than a bill for removal.
+And “something” is better than a bill for removal.

 What Is the Scrap Value of a Caravan?